axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

    |widget-info|

-If you have the permission, you can re-size, re-arrange, create, or delete widgets using the **Edit** button in the upper right corner of your dashboard:
+If you have the permission, you can re-size, re-arrange, create, or delete widgets using :guilabel:`Edit` button in the upper right corner of your dashboard:

 |edit-widget|